simonpo/drawio-ninja/README.md

 # drawio-whisperer
-GitHub Copilot instruction file that improves LLM generation of structurally valid draw.io diagrams, informed by research on graph generation challenges in large language models.
+A GitHub Copilot instruction file that improves LLM generation of structurally valid draw.io diagrams, informed by research on graph generation challenges in large language models.

 ## The Problem